mrfdev/CMI/Resources/FAQ/cmi-trash.md

 ---

-Note: Since CMI version 9.0.3.x you can create your own .yml files and store them in the `~/plugins/CMI/CustomAlias/` directory.

-Note: Per 9.0.4.x the Alias.yml actually has a toggle for `/trash`, you can skip the below CustomAlias.yml step then if you're on the latest version.
-I will soon(tm) adjust the instructions on this FAQ page.

----

 ## <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> CMI Dispose (Trash)

 - Buy the [CMI](https://www.zrips.net/cmi/) premium plugin if you haven't already, and Install it on all your servers: <https://www.spigotmc.org/resources/3742/>